shivansh-bhatnagar18/shivansh-bhatnagar18/README.md

 🌱 Currently Learning: Algorithmic Trading, Cloud Computing

-📚 Education: A Sophomore at IIT-BHU, Varanasi [Mathematics and Computing]
+📚 Education: A Pre-Final year student at IIT-BHU, Varanasi [Mathematics and Computing]

 🚀 Interests and Hobbies: Is there anything better than headphones and keyboard clacks ?
 Coffee maybe ☕